MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

 <!-- ---------- -->
 ###### Add a custom mobile device

 If the mobile device option that you need isn't included on the default list, you can add a custom device.

 To add a custom device:

-1. Select the **Device** list > **Edit**.
+1. Select the **Device** list > **Edit**:

    ![Selecting Edit from the Device list](./index-images/device-toolbar-device-list-edit.png)

 1. Select **Add custom device**.

 1. On **Emulated Devices**, enter a device name, screen width, and screen height for the custom device.

    The [device pixel ratio](https://developer.mozilla.org/docs/Web/API/Window/devicePixelRatio), [user agent string](https://developer.mozilla.org/docs/Glossary/User_agent), and [device type](#set-the-device-type) fields are optional.
-The device type field defaults to **Mobile**.
+The device type defaults to **Mobile**:

    ![Adding a custom device](./index-images/device-toolbar-settings-emulated-devices-add.png)